Sequential Prophet REV-2 | 175 custom sounds

 I have to point out that finding all those sweet spots and performing all the experiments would not have been possible without the REV-2’s user interface, which really shows respect toward the user, unlike other synths that seem to have been built to feed the ego or some “clever vision” of the designer / creator.
 What I mean by that is the fact that REV-2 treats you like an adult – you have the freedom (and the responsibility) to create something meaningful and effective.
 Other synths and their designers treat you like a child and give you hard-wired, ready-made solutions, which seem like a convenience at the beginning, but which prove a hindrance later along the way.
 I really appreciate Sequential’s approach, the neutral / logical layout and the multi-directionality of the modulations, value knobs & stuff.

-Just like in the case of the OB-6, there’s hardly anything you can blame the REV-2 for.
+Just like in the case of Prophet-6, Trigon-6 or OB-6, there’s hardly any fault you can find with the REV-2 in terms of build quality.
 Solid chassis, wood panels, great keybed.
 But wait, there is one thing – the knobs.
 They’re a bit wobbly.
 I thought that my unit was faulty, or used (even though I bought it as brand-new), but it turns out they make them this way and all REVs have slightly wobbly knobs.
 It’s not an issue for the player because the wobble is very small, however, it might be an issue for an unobservant sound designer.
 When you tweak a knob, or when you nudge it using the show button / mod matrix assignment association and then you release your finger, sometimes there’s still a micro-wobble going on and your value may change by itself (ghost editing).
 Some people may also criticize the small screen, but in my opinion even though it’s relatively small, it is enough.
 There are so many knobs and the screen font is so large that it’s not a problem.
 I’ve seen worse (e.g. Novation Summit – bad placement, poor font).
 The only thing that I dislike on the REV-2 are the wheels.
 The finger notch / cavity on those wheels is too shallow and it’s quite hard to get a strong grip on these wheels during a performance.

 REV-2: BUGS / QUIRKS